 - What courses have you taken which are directly relevant to the program?

-Explain your interest in transportation planning, urban planning, transit, and / or bicycle transportation.
+Explain your interest in transportation planning, urban planning, bicycle transportation, and/or transit.
 Describe things you’ve done (e.g., courses you’ve taken, personal choices you’ve made) as evidence of this interest.
 In a separate paragraph, describe any volunteer community service you have done.

 Applications are not considered complete until deposit is received.
 This deposit will be applied to the full cost of the program.